 Esthetician Instructor Salary and Career Facts

 Research what it takes to become an esthetician instructor.
-Learn about the educational and licensing requirements, job outlook and potential salary to find out if this is the career for you.
+Learn about the education requirements, licensure, job outlook and salary to find out if this is the career for you.
 Schools offering Culinary Arts degrees can also be found in these popular choices.

 Career Information At a Glance

 As an esthetician instructor, you'll help students gain the knowledge and skills necessary to prepare for the licensing exam to enter the profession.
 The table below provides information for this career:

 |Licensure||State instructors license and an esthetician or cosmetology license is required|

 |Job Growth (2012-2022)||12% (for all postsecondary vocational education teachers)*|

 What Are the Job Duties of an Esthetician Instructor?

 An esthetician instructor, you'll teach students everything they need to know to begin a career as an esthetician.
 Your job duties will include meeting with potential students to explain the career, course requirements and details of the program.
 You may construct a course of study, including tests, hands-on work and skill building exercises.

 The best instructors work closely with students to help them understand esthetic concepts, grade students' work and lecture on esthetics.
 You may also offer career assistance and advice to students after they complete the program.
 You may advise current and former students on licensing requirements and refer them to continuing education sources if necessary.